 There are effective inner critic shrinking tools.
 I list a few below.
 Any one of these, or any combination can halt the attacks.
-I don’t pretend it’s easy, it’s not, it takes a commitment and it takes practice.
+I don’t pretend it’s easy, it’s not, but nor is it impossible, it just takes a commitment to yourself and it takes practice.
 If you are ready to feel better about yourself, then it’s doable, as long as you refuse to shame yourself for how hard it is to kick the self-critcism habit!
 Some will feel more 'you' than others.
 Go with your guts.

 1. Give the inner critic its proper name.
 Disentangle and separate yourself from the critic.
 It doesn’t own you.
 In the separation you can see it for what it is, internalised thought forms and beliefs about yourself.
 They are not who you are, but who came to believe you are.
 Give it a form, give it a name, give it a character.
 My bruising inner-critic became ‘Brusey’ and took the shape of a primary school teacher who was cruel, biting and critical.
 In separating me and ‘Brusey’ I could start to heal from the core, throw the negative thoughts out and build some healthy boundaries to keep ‘Brusey’ out.
 “Pipe down Brusey, you chat shit” became my living mantra, and it still is.